 The length of a student's program will depend on his or her home department/school.
-During years 4 and (potentially) 5 students will complete dissertation research and write and defend their dissertation.
+During years 4 and (potentially) 5, students will complete dissertation research and write and defend their dissertation.

-\Exceptions to requirements listed in this handbook can be sought through consultation with the ICON Curriculum Committee.
+Exceptions to requirements in this handbook can be sought through consultation with the ICON Program Committee.
 Contact the ICON Graduate Coordinator (iconphd@uga.edu) for further details.

-Assistantships and funding
+Assistantships and Funding

-ICON students with ICON research assistantships (ICON RAs) will work with the ICON Graduate Coordinator, Program Coordinator and CICR Director on projects and activities to fulfill their funding arrangements.
+ICON students with ICON research assistantships (ICON RAs) will work with the ICON Graduate Coordinator, Program Coordinator, and CICR Director on projects and activities to fulfill their funding arrangements.
 Projects are determined at the beginning of each semester or academic year.
-It is the responsibility of the ICON RA to communicate with his/her advisor about the responsibilities he/she assumes.
+The ICON RA is responsible for communicating with his/her advisor about the responsibilities he/she assumes.
 ICON RAs are expected to participate in monthly meetings and provide regular updates on their assigned projects.
 In the event an ICON RA is not adequately fulfilling his/her responsibilities, a meeting will be arranged between the ICON Graduate Coordinator, the student, and his/her advisor to discuss the situation and identify solutions.
 (See Appendix D: ICON RA Policy for more details.)